-What categories and subcategories can you include in a budget?
+What budget categories and subcategories can you include in your budget?

 Setting up a budget for your family is one of the best ways to get your finances in order.

 On top of helping you understand how and where you are spending your money each month, a budget also allows you to identify places you can cut back on your spending to start saving and investing more.

 But before you can start sticking to a financial plan for your family, you need to take the time to create your family budget.